 There is more to 5G than meets the eye.
 Companies will soon need to make decisions on how to approach this impending market reality and find areas where they can seek new value propositions.
-Data communication speeds will move up to 20-50 Gbps versus todays 1 Gbps, and 1-millisecond delay compared to the current 70-millisecond delay.
+Data communication speeds will move up to 20-50 Gbps versus todays 1 Gbps and 1-millisecond delay compared to the current 70-millisecond delay.
 5G transcends physical boundaries and gives millions access to data speeds that were previously inaccessible.
 The move from wired to wireless outdoors will enable anyone to communicate at speeds which are available only to large corporations.

-When data becomes commodity, how does the economic model around it change?
+When data becomes a commodity, how does the economic model around it change?
 Which new business models are enabled and which one must be abandoned?

-In this blog we start the conversation and focus on infrastructure changes and impacts on hardware companies.
-This 5G series will further develop and cover multiple verticals starting with self driving cars (which will no longer be needed), followed by AI and ML, and finally privacy and security challenges in this new world.
+In this blog, we start the conversation and focus on infrastructure changes and impacts on hardware companies.
+This 5G series will further develop and cover multiple verticals starting with self-driving cars (which will no longer be needed), followed by AI and ML, and finally privacy and security challenges in this new world.

 For 5G to become a reality, new costly infrastructure is necessary as today’s connections cannot handle the bandwidth of 5G.
 The Strategy Analytics Advanced Semiconductor Applications service report estimates the number of new base station sectors will double between 2018 and 2024 with 5G operators targeting 2020 – 2021 to begin rolling out their services.
 They are forecasting sector segments will experience a compound annual growth rate greater than 100%.